sqlsunday/saturday-checklist/README.md

 - [ ] Set up a session evaluation workflow.
 I've made a turn-key solution, [eval.datasaturdays.com](https://eval.datasaturdays.com/) or [eval.sqlsaturday.com](https://eval.sqlsaturday.com/).
 All you need is a Sessionize API token.
       But you can also [self-host](https://github.com/strdco/feedback.datasatsto.se), if that's your thing.
+      After I first wrote this app, Sessionize is including a feedback form natively in their solution.
+      This is probably a better fit for most organizers.
 - [ ] Email speakers with the sponsor slide and session evaluation URLs.
 - [ ] Register speakers and sponsors as attendees, if they haven't already.
 To make sure they get proper badges, etc.
 - [ ] Test to make sure the raffle draw workflow is working the way you want it to.